odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 *********
-The transactions purchase can be managed with a single journal, but sometimes companies use more than one in order to handle some accounting transactions that are not related to vendor bills but can be easily register using this model, for example:
+The transactions purchase can be managed with a single journal, but sometimes companies use more than one in order to handle some accounting transactions that are not related to vendor bills but can be easily registered using this model, for example:

 - Tax Payments to government.
 - Employees payments.